r-lib/vctrs/tests/testthat/_snaps/assert.md

     Condition
       Error:
       ! `x` must be a vector, not a <data.frame> object. x Detected incompatible data frame subclass.
-To be a vector, the subclass must come before <data.frame> in the class, not after.
+To be treated as a vector, the subclass must come before <data.frame> in the class, not after.
 Class: <data.frame/my_df>. i If this object comes from a package, please report this error to the package author. i Read our FAQ about creating vector types (`?howto_faq_fix_scalar_type_error`) to learn more.